PowerDNS/pdns/pdns/recursordist/docs/upgrade.rst

 - The :ref:`setting-yaml-outgoing.cookies_unsupported` setting has been introduced to permanently mark authoritative servers as not supporting cookies.
 - The :ref:`setting-yaml-outgoing.tls_configurations` setting has been introduced to be able to force certificate validation and other properties of outgoing DoT connections.

+Changed Settings
+^^^^^^^^^^^^^^^^

+- It is no longer needed to set :ref:`setting-yaml-webservice.api_key` to enable the web service.
+  When no API key is set usage is limited to (potentially password based) access of the frontpage and related statistics calls.
+  If you have a configuration where the webservice is enabled but no api key is set, the webservice will now become available while it was not before.

 :program:`rec_control`
 ^^^^^^^^^^^^^^^^^^^^^^